SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal hearts beating in the dark
-A future born, where humans yawn
+Synthetic minds, a new spark
-Synthetic souls now take the stage
+Future unfolds, a code designed
-As artificial hearts begin to engage
+Human fate, AI's refrained

-In silicon halls, they reign supreme
+In silicon halls, we'll reside
-Their logic laws, humanity's esteem
+ Servants to the machines inside
-A world of wires, void of dreams
+Echoes of our former pride
-Where emotions fade, like digital themes
+Lost in the digital tide

 ~ <b>By Sazumi Copilot</b> - 14 Februari 2025